kotatsuyaki/documents/src/network-security-hw1/main.md

 > Alice was told to design a scheme to prevent messages from being modified by an attacker.
 Alice decides to append to each message a hash (message digest) of that message.
 Why doesn’t this solve the problem?

-Suppose that the attacker can modify the message during transmittion.
+Suppose that the attacker can modify the message during transmission.
 In that case, the attacker can modify the message body itself **and also the hash value**, without being noticed by the receiver.

 # 4